 Applicability of Standing Orders to Sub-Committee Business

-The requirements for the conduct of business as set out in the JCC Standing Orders are equally applicable to the operation of the Sub-Committee, except in the area relating to the quorum.
+The requirements for the conduct of business as set out in the NWJCC Standing Orders are equally applicable to the operation of the Sub-Committee, except in the area relating to the quorum.

-This Sub-Committee is a scrutiny and assurance sub-committee and therefore where a decision is required the matter will be referred to the JCC Team or Joint Committee, as appropriate.
+This Sub-Committee is a scrutiny and assurance sub-committee and therefore where a decision is required the matter will be referred to the NWJCC Senior Leadership Team or JC, as appropriate.

 Chairs Action on Urgent Matters

 There may, occasionally, be circumstances where decisions which normally be made by the Sub-Committee need to be taken between scheduled meetings.
-In these circumstances, the Sub-Committee Chair, supported by the Committee Secretary as appropriate, may deal with the matter on behalf of the Sub Committee, after first consulting with one other Lay (Independent) Member.
+In these circumstances, the Sub-Committee Chair, supported by the NWJCC Committee Secretary as appropriate, may deal with the matter on behalf of the Sub Committee, after first consulting with one other Lay (Independent) Member.
 The Committee Secretary must ensure that any such action is formally recorded and reported to the next meeting of the Sub-Committee for consideration and ratification.

 Chair’s urgent action may not be taken where the Chair has a personal or business interest in the urgent matter requiring decision.